FEEDING NEIGHBORS

 Trinity Haven

-Trinity Haven will be Indiana’s first residential facility to focus on the needs of LGBTQ young people who are at risk for homelessness.
-Inspired and started by a dedicated team of Trinity parishioners, Trinity Haven is now an independent 501(C)3 organization.
+Incubated at Trinity Church, Trinity Haven is open and is Indiana’s first residential facility and Host Homes Program to focus on the needs of LGBTQ youth and young adults who are at risk for homelessness.
+Trinity Haven is an independent 501(C)3 organization.